leopardwong/WaterReminder/README.md

 </div>

 ## Getting Started
+To explore the examples provided in this project, follow these steps:

-To use this project, you can either clone the repository or download the source code as a ZIP file.
-Once you have the code, you can open it in Android Studio and run the examples on an emulator or physical device.
+1. Clone the repository or download the source code as a ZIP file.
+2. Open the project in Android Studio.
+3. Run the examples on an emulator or physical device.

-## ExamplesF
+## Examples

 The project includes examples of using Jetpack Compose and Coroutines together, including: